-Current string musicians for Occasional Brass and Strings all hail from New England, and enjoy playing weddings and events in the Boston area.
+Current string musicians for Occasional Brass and Strings all hail from New England, and enjoy playing weddings and events in the Boston area and beyond, from Maine to Connecticut.
 Get to know them here.

 barbara@occasionalbrass.com